How To Make A Laurel Leaf Crown

 Making a Laurel Wreath was a pain in the butt.
 Okay, I’m not trying to start this post off with a negative vibe, but the directions to make a laurel wreath (in our homeschool curriculum) were incredibly tedious for a 9-year-old boy.
 And also tedious for a mom who is newer to homeschooling and trying to get through all the lessons in a timely manner!
+So Here is how to make a laurel wreath fast for homeschool purposes.

 As some of you know, I have started schooling my son at home through an online public school.
 Today, we did a history lesson about Ancient Greece, which my son absolutely loves because he is totally into reading all of the Percy Jackson novels (by Rick Riordan) right now.